teambition/appearin-sdk/README.md

-# appear.in API
+# appear.in JavaScript SDK

-This is the repository for the appear.in developer API JavaScript source.
+This is the repository for the appear.in developer SDK JavaScript source.
 It's available on npm and as a standalone (pending).
-The files in this repository are used for building the standalone,a s well as contain the soruces for the npm package.
+The files in this repository are used for building the standalone, as well as contain the soruces for the npm package.

 You can add this library to your browserify/whatever is cool these days package by doing:

-`npm install appearin-api`
+`npm install appearin-sdk`

 Alternatively, you can fetch link to the sources directly at the bottom of you body: